-Time and again the importance of good study material is not stressed enough.
+Time and again the importance of a good study material is not stressed enough.
 Along with a documented plan, it also becomes important to be studying from the right books.
 NCERT tops the list in this regard.
-One needs to master NCERT syllabus from classes 11 & 12 and once that is done, you can move to refering and studying from related sources, important notes, revision notes and coaching modules even available online.
+One needs to master NCERT syllabus from classes 11 & 12 and once that is done, you can move to referring and studying from related sources, important notes, revision notes, and coaching modules even available online.

 Though it is essential to take a considerable number of breaks, too much is always too bad.
 But since we have one month only in hand, it is better to avoid distractions from activities such as games, social media engagements, gatherings, outings, etc. Let your breaks be short-lived as you have a bigger goal to look forward to, fast-approaching in reality.
 Such restrictions on oneself should be carried out positively without letting your brain occupy much of its thinking time on it.
 You can take a 10-minute break to meditate, or consider taking a brisk walk to feel refreshed or any such related activity.

 Exhaustive Revisions – NEET Preparation Strategy In 1 Month

 Imagine your exam is tomorrow, what would your plan of action for today look like?
 Revisions predominantly.
 We follow the same strategy when we are just a month away.
 Most of us swear by revisions, they not only help us solidify our concepts, but also help us add to our soaring confidence levels, ready to take on any question from such topics.

 At this point, we focus on covering NEET syllabus, which naturally comes from picking chapters and revising from them.
 But here is the catch.
 This time, we make note of all topics/concepts from a chapter and look for NEET questions from that particular concept from all sources – mock tests, question papers, online modules, exemplars, and so on.
 This way we cover all possible questions on a concept that brings us to the completion of that chapter.
 If you revise this way, there is no way you can miss out on anything important.